KittyGiraudel/site/_posts/2012-01-01-css-grid-layout.md

 	<li><strong>float</strong>: clearing</li>
 	<li><strong>inline-blocks</strong>: spacing between blocks</li>
 </ul>
 <p>The CSS Grid Layout consists on defining a 2-dimensional grid in which the children can be positioned as desired.
-The main benefits of the this technique are:</p>
+The main benefits of this technique are:</p>
 <ul>
 	<li>source order independant (!)</li>
-	<li>no need of widths or heights</li>
+	<li>no need for widths or heights</li>
-	<li>no need of floats or inline-blocks</li>
+	<li>no need for floats or inline-blocks</li>
-	<li>no need of margins to space columns from each others</li>
+	<li>no need for margins to space columns from each others</li>
 	<li>easily adjustable when it comes to responsive</li>
 </ul>
 <p>The basic example would be something like this: my <code>.wrapper</code> is my grid; <code>.header</code> will all columns of the first row; <code>.main</code> will by displayed in the second row and the first column; <code>.sidebar</code> in the second row, second column; and <code>.footer</code> in the third row, all columns.</p>